bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 ### Things to do in your code

-Here are some things you can do in your code to improve your application’s performance:
+Here are some things you can do in your code to improve your application's performance:

 -   <span id="b2b0"><a href="#use-gzip-compression" class="markup--anchor markup--li-anchor" title="#use-gzip-compression">Use gzip compression</a></span>
--   <span id="23bb"><a href="#dont-use-synchronous-functions" class="markup--anchor markup--li-anchor" title="#dont-use-synchronous-functions">Don’t use synchronous functions</a></span>
+-   <span id="23bb"><a href="#dont-use-synchronous-functions" class="markup--anchor markup--li-anchor" title="#dont-use-synchronous-functions">Don't use synchronous functions</a></span>
 -   <span id="904e"><a href="#do-logging-correctly" class="markup--anchor markup--li-anchor" title="#do-logging-correctly">Do logging correctly</a></span>
 -   <span id="f619"><a href="#handle-exceptions-properly" class="markup--anchor markup--li-anchor" title="#handle-exceptions-properly">Handle exceptions properly</a></span>